idia640/presentations/week03/PITCHME.md

 Note:

 We started with experimentation because you needed sufficient knowledge to read scientific papers.
-- Scientific evidence used in course texts form the under-pinnings of everything you will learn about the brain and behavior
+- Scientific evidence used in course texts form the under-pinnings of everything you will learn about the brain and behavior.
 - You need the ability to evaluate scientific evidence -- don't just believe journalists or "authoritative" sources.
-Go back and look for yourself
+Go back and look for yourself.
 - As the UX expert on your team, be the person that asks the question, "does this make sense?"
-What do I know from scientific evidence (your texts will be helpful; another fun one is "100 things designers need to know about people")
+What do I know from scientific evidence (your texts will be helpful; another fun one is "100 things designers need to know about people").
-- Use scientific evidence to support your own design decisions; UI design is not just "opinion"
+- Use scientific evidence to support your own design decisions; UI design is not just "opinion".

 When and why you would choose to conduct an experiment?